ecmwf-ifs/field_api/Readme.md

 # Field API

-Field API aims to ease the management and the transfer of data between CPUs and GPUs for the MF/ECMWF software.
+Field API aims to ease the management and the transfer of data between CPUs and GPUs for the Météo-France/ECMWF software.

-The API is using fypp heavily to generate the code for several type and dimension.
-It might looks complicated, but if you are just using the API then you should not worry about it.
+The API is using fypp heavily to generate the code for several types and dimensions.
+It might look complicated, but if you are just using the API then you should not worry about it.

-This library should be consired highly experimental.
+This library should be considered highly experimental.

 # Compilation